Escapist-007/CSE-573-Computer_Vision_Image_Processing/README.md

 **Problem:** Estimate the depth of objects in given scene using stereo images

 **Approach:**
 The project estimates the disparity of objects in given scene using 3x3 and 9x9 block matching technique.
 The two stereo images are taken as the input to calculate the disparity.
-In the output image, the object with higher pixel intensity is closer to camero.
+In the output image, the object with higher pixel intensity is closer to camera.